About This Chapter

 The Y chromosome is found in males and is one of two chromosomes that determine gender.
 This article focuses on the Y chromosome, the genes it contains, and disorders that are related to this structure in men.

 22. Genetic Engineering & Insulin Production

-This lesson will provide an introduction to genetic engineering, including its definition, the tools it requires, and the types of products it can be used to create.
-This lesson will focus on one of its most common products - insulin.
+This lesson provides an introduction to genetic engineering, including its definition, the tools it requires, and the types of products it can be used to create.
+This lesson focuses on one of its most common products - insulin.